moviedo/django_env/README.md

 ```batch
 git clone https://github.com/moviedo/django_env.git Environment
 ```

+### Vagrant VM Config

+This section explains all the configuration options available in the Homestead.yml file regarding Vagrant settings.

+`ip: "192.168.10.10"`

+IP address for creating a private network for your Vagrant VM.
+You can find more information about it [here](https://docs.vagrantup.com/v2/networking/index.html) The default configuration works find for most cases.

+`memory: 2048`

+This is the amount of RAM your Vagrant VM will consume.
+Unless your computer has large amounts of RAM the default is recommended.

+`cpus: 1`

+This is the number of CPUs the Vagrant VM will consume.
+Unless you're using a multi-cpu computer the default is *strongly* recommended.

 ### Set Your SSH Key
 Edit the Homestead.yml file.
 In this file, you can configure the path to your public SSH key, as well as the folders you wish to be shared between your main machine and the Vagrant virtual machine.